ashishtekam/readme.md/README.md

 # readme.md
-This is my first project on git hub
+This is my first repository on git hub